AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/analytics.md

 * Understanding of ExperienceEvent tracking.
 * Successfully sending XDM data in your sample app.
-* Datastream configured to Adobe Analytics
+* An Adobe Analytics report suite you can use for this lesson.

 ## Learning objectives